Cha-xeo/TasksBoard/README.md

   -H 'Authorization: Bearer {Token}'
 ```

-Users ( POST adn PUT will extensivly be reworked next push)
+Users
 ```
 GET
   Get all Users
-  /api/Users
+  Can be expanded with 'tasks' to get tasks details on specified user /api/Users?expand=["", tasks]
   -H 'Authorization: Bearer {Token}'

   Get a User with specified {id}
-  Can be expanded with 'tasks' to get task details on specified user /api/Users/{id}?expand=["", tasks]
+  Can be expanded with 'tasks' to get tasks details on specified user /api/Users/{id}?expand=["", tasks]
   -H 'Authorization: Bearer {Token}'

 POST
-  Create a new User, should not be used since registration happen through Auth controller /api/Users
+  Deleted since registration happen through Auth controller /api/Users
-  -H 'Authorization: Bearer {Token}'

 PUT
-  /api/Users
+  /api/Users/{id}
   -H 'Authorization: Bearer {Token}'
+  {
+    "id": {id},
+    "email": "string",
+    "displayName": "string",
+    "firstName": "string",
+    "lastName": "string",
+    "userName": "string",
+    "passWord": "string", // omit password to not change it, will be changed soon "tasksIDS": [1,2] // empty to clear, omit to not change, will remove any non present id }

 DELETE
   Delete user with specified {id}